-You should expect children and families to be in the audience.
-Sensory-friendly movies are more often for children.
-You should also expect that because there are more children in the audience that they may make more noise during the movie.
-In some instances, for a sensory-friendly screening, the movie theatre will allow moviegoers to bring their own food.
-In addition, you can expect moviegoers to move around more in their seats or in the theatre during a sensory-friendly film.
+First, sensory-friendly movies are often for children.
+Consequently, many children and families are in the audience.
+Furthermore, with more children in the audience, expect more noise.
+In some instances, the movie theatre will allow people to bring their own food.
+In addition, you can expect people to move around more in their seats.
+They can also move around more in the theatre too.

 Who Wants to See Sensory Friendly Movies?

 Many people want to go to sensory-friendly movies.
 What is more, this includes children and adults alike.
 Sometimes they have an underlying disorder, disability or difference.
 Additionally, this is a hidden disability where they experience sensory sensitivity.

 However, having a disability does not mean you prefer these types of movies.
 In short, it just means you might.
 For example, some people experience sensory sensitivity.
 Specifically, people with anxiety, autism, hearing loss, concussion or PTSD.
 Or people experience sensory overload.
 In addition, the loud sounds of a movie soundtrack are bothersome.
 Moreover, dark theatres with a bright screen are distressing.
 Nonetheless, they still want to enjoy a movie!

 Other changes make movies more accessible.
 Moreover, changes for people with sensory impairments or differences.
 So, you might notice spots reserved for people who use wheelchairs.
 In addition, there might be seats saved called companion seats.
 For that reason, they are for the person(s) attending along with a person with a disability.
 Furthermore, you might see a guide dog.
 Or a service animal.